PATIN-A Blog – Based on Experience

 Bring the dye liquor to the boil and dye the items for 10 minutes, moving them again and again and checking whether the dye is even.

-Rinse the items in clear water until there is no dye in the water any more.
+Rinse the items in water until the water runs clear.

 The downs would be destroyed and the microfiber does not take the colour.